 Adequate planning and initial diligence are important in establishing and determining aircraft ownership.
 Private jets and charter flights are registered in individual names or under the name of a special purpose vehicle (the SPV) or free zones.
 The laws vary significantly in different jurisdictions when it comes to ownership as discussed above.
 In India for instance, registration of such aircraft under an off-balance sheet vehicle such as overseas SPV is unlikely to be accepted.
 Likewise, the Federal Aviation Administration in the United States registers and hangars aircraft in the name of US Persons or US entities.
 Non-US owners are required to appoint a trust company, and such trust will hold the title to and in the aircraft on behalf of such foreign owners.
 In the case of true lease form of arrangements, the lessor must be identified and registered as the proprietor on FAA’s register.

 In the event where the lease does not constitute a true lease, the registered owner shall be the lessee.
 This gets more complex when dealing with mixed-use leases as FAA may raise a concern and treat such mixed-use as a conditional sale.
-In the case of mixed-use and based purely on author’s experience, it is advisable to obtain a written opinion from FAA’s legal division before closing.
+In the case of mixed-use and based purely on the author’s experience, it is advisable to obtain a written opinion from FAA’s legal division before closing.

-In cases where aircraft are registered under an SPV, the SPV will enter into the security financing documentation which typically includes an aircraft sale and purchase agreement, a loan facility agreement and security documentations.
+In cases where aircraft are registered under an SPV, the SPV will enter into the security financing documentation which typically includes an aircraft sale and purchase agreement, a loan facility agreement and security documentation.
 The security package must include:

 - An aircraft mortgage which shall give the financier inter alia the right to sell the aircraft on default by way of security over the aircraft.
 As mentioned above, it may not be possible to take local law mortgage over an aircraft as the same is not recognized in any form as a valid type of security in some jurisdictions such as Belgium.
 In such countries, a financier must consider other forms of security interest and effectiveness of such arrangement to protect its rights.
-Failing to locate some arrangement protecting the enforcement of security interest, one must refrain from financing for transaction involving countries having ambiguity over the enforcement right of security interest;
+Failing to locate some arrangement protecting the enforcement of security interest, one must refrain from financing for the transaction involving countries having ambiguity over the enforcement right of security interest;

 - The loan agreement with SPV guarantee from the parent company or beneficial owner as guarantor is prudent.
-Such guarantee is to ensure remedy against the ultimate beneficial owner of the SPV which is usually a limited liability entity or high net worth individual.
+Such a guarantee is to ensure remedy against the ultimate beneficial owner of the SPV which is usually a limited liability entity or high net worth individual.
 This will ensure SPV’s co-operation to realize financier’s security over aircraft.
 Further agreements include multi-party agreements or security assignments of the SPV’s and/ or operator’s rights under the various contracts relating to the maintenance and operation of the aircraft, for instance, the operating or management agreement, maintenance arrangements, and insurance policies over the aircraft and assignments of manufacturers’ warranties.

-- Other means to ensure security is to have charge over shares in the mortgagor which is usually SPV or even taking charge over a share of the company acting as a guarantor i.e. parent company.
+- Other means to ensure security is to have charge over shares in the mortgagor which is usually SPV or even taking charge of a share of the company acting as a guarantor i.e. parent company.
 The entity or person giving charge may not be the borrower but must be the owner of the shares in the borrower.
 The legal advice on laws of the jurisdiction of the borrower for rights over the charge on registered shares as contrary to bearer shares must be obtained.

-- The multi-party agreement must be drafted if the aircraft is registered in a jurisdiction which is usually not considered creditor friendly jurisdiction.
+- The multi-party agreement must be drafted if the aircraft is registered in a jurisdiction which is usually not considered creditor-friendly jurisdiction.
 The multi-party or tri-party agreements can aid financier to ensure that operator undertakes to act on financier’s instruction.
 The agreement between financier, operator, and borrower is to ensure that the operator shall fly the aircraft to lender friendly jurisdiction as per the instruction of financier to make security interest easily enforceable in case of default.

 2. Place of Registration